ubnpl/pytools/README.md

 We recommend installing Python and Jupyter using the conda package manager.
 The miniconda distribution provides a minimal Python and conda installation: http://docs.conda.io/en/latest/miniconda.html

+Additional installation instructions for Python libraries required by different tools can be found in the corresponding Jupyter Notebooks.